-Variable Name Description Data Type Default Value cplflx Flag to activate atmosphere-ocean coupling.
-If true, turn on receiving exchange fields from other components such as ocean. logical .false. use_med_flu: Flag to receive atmosphere-ocean fluxes from mediator.
-If true, atmosphere-ocean fluxes will be received into the CCPP physics and used there, instead of calculating them. logical .false.
+section.
+Variable Description Data Type Default Value Name cplflx Flag to activate atmosphere-ocean coupling.
+If true, logical .false. turn on receiving exchange fields from other components such as ocean. use_med_flu x Flag to receive atmosphere-ocean fluxes from mediator. logical .false.
+If true, atmosphere-ocean fluxes will be received into the CCPP physics and used there, instead of calculating them.